 Dealer Reallowances.
-Class A Shares of the Fund are sold subject to a front-end sales charge, as described in the applicable Prospectus and in this SAI in the section "Shares of the Trust."
-Goldman Sachs may pay commissions to Intermediaries who sell Class A Shares of the Fund in the form of a "reallowance" of all or a portion of the sales charge paid on the purchase of those shares.
-Goldman Sachs reallows 5.00% of the Fund's offering price with respect to purchases of Class A Shares under \$50,000.
+Class A Shares of the Funds are sold subject to a front-end sales charge, as described in the applicable Prospectuses and in this SAI in the section "SHARES OF THE TRUST."
+Goldman Sachs may pay commissions to Intermediaries that sell Class A Shares of the Funds in the form of a "reallowance" of all or a portion of the sales charge paid on the purchase of those shares.
+Goldman Sachs reallows the following amounts, expressed as a percentage of each Fund's offering price with respect to purchases of Class A Shares under \$50,000 (or \$100,000 in the case of the Commodity Strategy Fund):